Charles-François Delacroix: Early life

 She married the diplomat Raymond de Verninac Saint-Maur (1762–1822).

 Henri was born six year later.
 He was killed at the Battle of Friedland on 14 June 1807.

 The youngest child was the future painter Eugène Delacroix (1798–1863).

 When Eugène was born the gossip in Paris had it that Delacroix had been succeeded in his bed by the man who had succeeded him at his desk, Maurice de Talleyrand.

 On 13 September 1797, the surgeon Imbert-Delonnes removed a "monstrous tumor" of twenty-eight pounds, in which were tangled "the most delecate masculine organs".

 The tumor apparently would have rendered him impotent.

 Whatever the truth, it seems certain that Charles was sent away to the Hague to avoid the gossip.

 Career

-Delacroix was secretary to Anne-Robert-Jacques Turgot, Baron de Laune (1727–1781), Minister of Finance during the reign of Louis XVI of France.
+Delacroix was secretary to Anne-Robert-Jacques Turgot (1727–1781), Minister of Finance during the reign of Louis XVI.

 During the French Revolution (1789–1799), he became a deputy to the National Convention and voted for the death of the king.

 Delacroix and Georges Danton interrogated Dumouriez, who was accused in March 1793 in Belgium dealing with the Austrians without permission of the Convention.

 In 1793 Delacroix proposed to the Convention to confiscate the metal statuary at Versailles and melt it down to make cannon.

 The proposal was rejected after some debate.